-Sadiq Khan breaks election pledge to plant two million trees by 2020
+Sadiq Khan breaks tree planting election pledge

 New figures have revealed that Sadiq Khan has only planted 287,004 trees despite promising that he would pay for two million trees by the end of his first term.